 Rehab Credits cannot be discounted and sold in the open market.
 Only a taxpayer who has incurred costs and expenses for the rehabilitation of an eligible property is entitled to the income tax credit.
 Credits granted to a partnership or limited liability company (LLC) taxed as a partnership must be passed through to the partners or members on a pro rata basis or in accordance with an executed agreement.
-If a partnership or LLC does elect to take a refund of seventy-five percent (75%) of the credit, the refund must be taken at the partnership level.
+If a partnership or LLC does elect to claim a rebate of seventy-five percent (75%) of the amount that would be eligible to claim as a credit, the rebate must be taken at the partnership level.
 A partner or member of a partnership or LLC that has elected to pass through the credit to its partners or members may sell his interest to another person or entity, in which case the new owner would receive any available credits that are available to be passed through.
 The new owner must purchase the interest in the partnership or LLC prior to the original or extended due date of the partner's or member's tax return for the tax year in which the credit is utilized.
 There is no mechanism in the law whereby any person other than a taxpayer incurring costs and expenses for the rehabilitation of an eligible property, or, in the case of a taxpayer that is a pass-through entity such as a partnership or LLC, the partners or members, can utilize the available credit.

-Any taxpayer may claim the credit in phases if there exists a written set of architectural plans and specifications for all phases of the rehabilitation before physical work on the rehabilitation begins and it can be reasonably expected that all phases of the rehabilitation will be completed.
+Any taxpayer may claim the credit in phases if:

+- 1. There exists a written set of architectural plans and specifications for all phases of the rehabilitation; - The written set of architectural plans and specifications are completed before physical work on the rehabilitation begins; and - 3.
+The project receives final certification by the department within sixty (60) months of the project start date certified in the first phase.

-The credit is subject to recapture if the property or the potential district in which the property is located is not listed on the National Register of Historic Places within thirty (30) months of claiming the credit, or the rehabilitation of the property is abandoned.
-The taxpayer must notify the MDAH and the Department of Revenue if any of the situations occur that subject the credit to recapture.
+The rebate or credit is subject to recapture if the property or the potential district in which the property is located is not listed on the National Register of Historic Places within thirty (30) months of claiming the credit, or the project has not received final certification by the MDAH within sixty (60) months of the project start date certified in the first phase.
+The taxpayer must notify the MDAH and the MDOR if any of the situations occur that subject the rebate or credit to recapture.